AdaCore/spark2014/docs/lrm/source/packages.rst

    package shall not be denoted other than for specifying it as the encapsulating state in the Part_Of indicator.
 The state abstraction's ``constituents`` declared in the private part shall be denoted.

+#.
+In the body of a package a state abstraction whose refinement is visible,
+   the state abstraction shall not be denoted except as an encapsulating state in a Part_Of indicator, only its ``constituents`` maybe denoted.

+#.
+Within a package body where a state abstraction is visible, its refinement
+   is not visible, but one or more of its ``constituents`` are visible, then either the state abstraction or its ``constituents`` may be denoted but not within the same Global aspect or Depends aspect.
+The denotation must also be consistent between the Global and Depends aspects of a subprogram.

+.. centered:: *Verification Rules*

+#.
+Where a state abstraction is visible but its refinement is not but one or
+   more of its constituents are visible the following rules apply:

+   * if a subprogram reads or updates ``constituents`` that are visible but not other parts of the state abstraction [indirectly via a subprogram call] that are not visible, then those constituents and not the state abstraction shall be denoted in the Global and Depends aspects, or their refined counter parts, of the subprogram;

+   * otherwise, if the subprogram reads or updates other parts of the state abstraction, the  state abstraction shall be denoted and not its ``constituents``in Global and Depends aspects, or their refined counterparts, of the subprogram.

 .. centered:: **Examples**